My Montessori Toileting Journey with My Toddler: Trusting the Process

 • Wiping the floor together with a cloth.

-• Using a sanitizing spray to keep things hygienic.
+• Using a sanitizing spray on the floor to rid of germs.

 • Tossing soiled clothes into the washer.

-• By involving my toddler in this process, they felt a sense of responsibility and pride, learning that accidents are simply a part of growing up, not something to be ashamed of.
+By involving the child in this process, they felt a sense of responsibility and pride, learning that accidents are simply a part of growing up, not something to be ashamed of.

 Honoring Every Child's Pace and Readiness